Edveika/Learning-Algorithms/freeCodeCamp/freeCodeCamp.md

 Took freeCodeCamp's [course](https://www.youtube.com/watch?v=8hly31xKli0) on algorithms and data structures and although a lot of the stuff I already knew, it was really useful.

-# 📚 New stuff learned
+# 📚 New stuff learned/recapped

 * New algorithms
   * Quick sort `O(n*log(n))` - this one was a little trickier but I got it